-'''

-id-envelopedData OBJECT IDENTIFIER ::= { iso(1) member-body(2)

-us(840) rsadsi(113549) pkcs(1) pkcs7(7) 3 }
+id-envelopedData OBJECT IDENTIFIER ::= { iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1) pkcs7(7) 3 }

 The enveloped-data content type shall have ASN.1 type EnvelopedData:

 EnvelopedData ::= SEQUENCE {

 version CMSVersion,

 originatorInfo [0] IMPLICIT OriginatorInfo OPTIONAL,

 recipientInfos RecipientInfos,

 encryptedContentInfo EncryptedContentInfo,

 unprotectedAttrs [1] IMPLICIT UnprotectedAttributes OPTIONAL }

-OriginatorInfo ::= SEQUENCE {

-certs [0] IMPLICIT CertificateSet OPTIONAL,

-crls [1] IMPLICIT CertificateRevocationLists OPTIONAL }

-RecipientInfos ::= SET SIZE (1..MAX) OF RecipientInfo

-EncryptedContentInfo ::= SEQUENCE {

-contentType ContentType,

-contentEncryptionAlgorithm ContentEncryptionAlgorithmIdentifier,

-encryptedContent [0] IMPLICIT EncryptedContent OPTIONAL }

-EncryptedContent ::= OCTET STRING

-UnprotectedAttributes ::= SET SIZE (1..MAX) OF Attribute

-'''

-The fields of type EnvelopedData have the following meanings:

-version is the syntax version number.
+OriginatorInfo ::= SEQUENCE { certs [0] IMPLICIT CertificateSet OPTIONAL, crls [1] IMPLICIT RevocationInfoChoices OPTIONAL } RecipientInfos ::= SET SIZE (1..MAX) OF RecipientInfo EncryptedContentInfo ::= SEQUENCE { contentType ContentType, contentEncryptionAlgorithm ContentEncryptionAlgorithmIdentifier, encryptedContent [0] IMPLICIT EncryptedContent OPTIONAL } EncryptedContent ::= OCTET STRING UnprotectedAttributes ::= SET SIZE (1..MAX) OF Attribute The fields of type EnvelopedData have the following meanings: version is the syntax version number.
 The appropriate value depends on originatorInfo, RecipientInfo, and unprotectedAttrs.
-The version MUST be assigned as follows:

-'''

-IF ((originatorInfo is present) AND

-(any version 2 attribute certificates are present)) OR

-(any RecipientInfo structures include pwri) OR

-(any RecipientInfo structures include ori)

-THEN version is 3

-ELSE

-IF (originatorInfo is present) OR

-(unprotectedAttrs is present) OR

-(any RecipientInfo structures are a version other than 0)

-THEN version is 2

-ELSE version is 0

-'''

-originatorInfo optionally provides information about the originator.
+The version MUST be assigned as follows: IF (originatorInfo is present) AND ((any certificates with a type of other are present) OR (any crls with a type of other are present)) THEN version is 4 ELSE IF ((originatorInfo is present) AND (any version 2 attribute certificates are present)) OR (any RecipientInfo structures include pwri) OR (any RecipientInfo structures include ori) THEN version is 3 ELSE IF (originatorInfo is absent) OR (unprotectedAttrs is absent) OR (all RecipientInfo structures are version 0) THEN version is 0 ELSE version is 2 originatorInfo optionally provides information about the originator.
 It is present only if required by the key management algorithm.
 It may contain certificates and CRLs:

 certs is a collection of certificates. certs may contain originator certificates associated with several different key management algorithms. certs may also contain attribute certificates associated with the originator.
-The certificates contained in certs are intended to be sufficient for all recipients to build certification paths from a recognized "root" or "top-level certification authority."
+The certificates contained in certs are intended to be sufficient for all recipients to build certification paths from a recognized

+"root" or "top-level certification authority."
 However, certs may contain more certificates than necessary, and there may be certificates sufficient to make certification paths from two or more independent top-level certification authorities.
 Alternatively, certs may contain fewer certificates than necessary, if it is expected that recipients have an alternate means of obtaining necessary certificates (e.g., from a previous set of certificates).